ppkgtmm/ds-projects/sign-language-classification/README.md

 Sign Language Classification from Image

 This project aims to build multi-class classification model to predict american sign language from black and white images.
 The data set used for training and testing is [Sign Language MNIST](https://www.kaggle.com/datamunge/sign-language-mnist)

+There is an image preprocessing function implemented which enable feeding colored image to the model.
+The preprocessing function resizes and turns the image into grayscale image.
+However, due to resizing non-square image there could be some distortion caused to the image.
 <br/><br/>

 Set up